Main Content Anchor

 Objecting to a child support decision

-If you disagree with a decision made by the Department of Human Services (Child Support) (DHS), you can lodge an objection with them to have the decision reviewed.
+If you disagree with a decision made by the Services Australia (Child Support), you can lodge an objection with them to have the decision reviewed.

 An objection must be in writing.
 For most child support decisions, you must lodge your objection within 28 days from when you received your decision letter (or 90 days if you live overseas).

-Your objection will be reviewed by a DHS objections officer.
+Your objection will be reviewed by an objections officer.

-Visit the DHS website for more information about objecting to child support decisions.
+Visit the Services Australia (Child Support) website for more information about objecting to child support decisions.

-Appealing to the Administrative Appeals Tribunal – SSCS Division
+Appealing to the Administrative Review Tribunal – General Jurisdiction

-The SSCS Division appeal is quick, informal and free.
-You’re allowed to have a legal representative help you when your matter is heard by the SSCS Division.
+The General Jurisdiction appeal is quick, informal and free.
+You’re allowed to have a legal representative help you when your matter is heard by the General Jurisdiction.
 If you get legal representation, you must pay your own legal costs, even if you’re successful.

 Decisions that can be appealed include:

-• send the matter back to the DHS to reconsider some or all of the issues.
+- send the matter back to the Services Australia (Child Support) to reconsider some or all of the issues.

-The SSCS Division decision will usually be provided in writing, with the reasons for the decision being sent by post within 14 days of the hearing.
+The General Jurisdiction will usually be provided in writing with the reasons for the decision being sent by post within 14 days of the hearing.

-Sometimes the SSCS Division will give the reasons for their decision in person (face-to-face or over the phone).
+Sometimes the General Jurisdiction will give the reasons for their decision in person (face-to-face or over the phone).
 A copy of the decision (without reasons) will then be sent by post within a few days of the hearing.
-If this occurs, you can ask for the reasons for decision in writing.
+If this happens, you can ask for the reasons for the decision in writing.
 You must do this within 14 days of the decision being made.
 A copy of the written reasons will then be provided.

 Get legal advice.

-If you disagree with the first decision of the Administrative Appeals Tribunal – Social Security and Child Support (SSCS) Division, you may be able to applying to the General Division of the Administrative Appeals Tribunal for a second review or you may able the decision to appeal to the Federal Circuit and Family Court of Australia.
+If you disagree with the first decision of the Administrative Review Tribunal – Social Security and Child Support jurisdiction, you may be able to apply to the General Jurisdiction of the ART for a second review or you may able the decision to appeal to the Federal Circuit and Family Court of Australia.

-Applying to the General Division of the Administrative Appeals Tribunal
+Applying to the General Jurisdiction of the Administrative Review Tribunal

-If you disagree with a decision in a first review by the SSCS Division, you can apply to the AAT for a second review of the decision in the General Division of the Administrative Appeals Tribunal, if the decision is about:
+If you disagree with a decision in a first review by the General Jurisdiction, you can apply to the ART for a second review of the decision in the General Jurisdiction, if the decision is about:

-You must apply for a second review within 28 days from when you receive the written reasons for the decision of the SSCS Division, or, where no written reasons are given, within 28 days of receiving the decision of the SSCS Division.
+You must apply for a second review within 28 days from when you receive the written reasons for the decision of the General Jurisdiction.
+If no reasons are given, you must apply within 28 days of receiving the decision of the General Jurisdiction (or 90 days if you live overseas).
 Get legal advice.

 Federal Circuit and Family Court of Australia

-You may be able to appeal a SSCS Division decision to the Federal Circuit and Family Court of Australia if the SSCS Division made an error of law (not an error about the facts).
+You may be able to appeal a General Jurisdiction decision to the Federal Circuit and Family Court of Australia if General Jurisdiction made an error of law (not an error about the facts).

-You have 28 days from the notice of the decision of the SSCS Division to appeal to the Federal Circuit and Family Court.
+You have 28 days from the notice of the decision of the General Jurisdiction to appeal to the Federal Circuit and Family Court of Australia.

-If you’re applying to change an administrative assessment, you may need to apply to the Federal Circuit and Family Court in certain circumstances.
+If you’re applying to change an administrative assessment, you may need to apply to the Federal Circuit and Family Court of Australia in certain circumstances.
 Get legal advice.

 Generally, you can apply to court where:

-• the time period to be reviewed is more than 18 months earlier, (a change of assessment application to the DHS can only be requested for a review of the last 18 months)
+- the time period to be reviewed is more than 18 months earlier, but not more than 7 years earlier, (a change of assessment application to Services Australia (Child Support) can only be requested for a review of the last 18 months)

-• the DHS or SSCS Division have refused to make a decision because the matter is too complex, or
+- Services Australia (Child Support) or the General Jurisdiction have refused to make a decision because the matter is too complex, or

-If the court makes an order, you need to notify the DHS and send them a copy of the order.
+If the court makes an order, you need to let Services Australia (Child Support) know and send them a copy of the order.

 Stay orders